Local chocolate finds at wine country grocery store

 NOTE: Local chocolate at Oliver’s Market is found at the cheese counter, except the house brand bars are on the candy aisle.

 Date posted: September 11, 2019.
-This entry was posted in Featured, Front page, Tour stop, Wine Country and tagged Alter Eco Fair Trade Chocolate, Endorfin Foods, Farm Chocolate, Le Belge Chocolatier, Oliver's Market, Scharffen Berger, Sonoma Chocolatiers, TCHO, Volo Chocolate.
+This entry was posted in Chocolate shops, Featured, Front page, Listings, Local chocolate, North Bay and tagged Alter Eco Fair Trade Chocolate, Endorfin Foods, Farm Chocolate, Le Belge Chocolatier, Oliver's Market, Scharffen Berger, Sonoma Chocolatiers, TCHO, Volo Chocolate.
 Bookmark the permalink.